 This time around we swapped out the wisteria for cherry blossoms, and while there isn’t a bad time of year to stroll around the grounds of Henley Hotel, seeing all those blossoms in spring – especially in one of the outdoor wedding areas where a grove of blossoms almost completely cover you – is magic.

 None of which mentions the grandiosity of the building that is the hotel itself.
-Split across two-levels, Henley Hotel’s most striking feature is its grand, open lobby, complete with a sweeping staircase and chandeliers.
+Split across two-levels and with some serious The Sound Of Music vibes, Henley Hotel’s most striking feature is its grand, open lobby, complete with a sweeping staircase and chandeliers.
 It sets the scene for the adjoining plush dining and living rooms, as well as the bar.
 Artworks adorn the walls, Union Jacks are not in short supply and the intentional air of English elegance is throughout.

 While some of the bedrooms are downstairs, most are up that most photogenic of staircases (or in the lift if you’ve got bags/a baby/a pram).
 This is where things really have changed since the days of Sarnia Park.
 Walls have been knocked down, or in some cases, put in.
 Every room has been completely refitted and each has its own details and interior design.
 Some are more feminine, some more masculine, some have balconies and all the ‘Best’ rooms have gas fire places and soaker baths.